japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryProgress.md

 [NOTE]
 ====
-Use link:spark-sql-streaming-StreamingQuery.adoc#recentProgress[recentProgress] property of a `StreamingQuery` to access the most recent `StreamingQueryProgress` updates.
+Use link:spark-sql-streaming-StreamingQuery.md#recentProgress[recentProgress] property of a `StreamingQuery` to access the most recent `StreamingQueryProgress` updates.

 [source, scala]
 ----